marukosy124/chat-room-app/README.md

 - [x] group chat in different rooms
 - [x] log in and out
+- [x] press enter to login and send message
 - [x] "kinda" glassmorhpism UI and button hover effect
 - [x] responsiveness